Defining the parser: debug impls and testing

 and get back the output you expect.

-For now, unfortunately, you have to implement the DebugWithDb
+For now, unfortunately, you have to implement the DebugWithDb trait manually, as we do not provide a derive.

 This is tedious but not difficult.
-Here is an example of implementing the trait for Expression
+Here is an example of implementing the trait for Expression:

 #![allow(unused)] fn main() { impl DebugWithDb<dyn crate::Db + '_> for Expression { fn fmt(&self, f: &mut std::fmt::Formatter<'_>, db: &dyn crate::Db) -> std::fmt::Result { match self.data(db) { ExpressionData::Op(a, b, c) => f .debug_tuple("ExpressionData::Op") .field(&a.debug(db)) // use `a.debug(db)` for interned things .field(&b.debug(db)) .field(&c.debug(db)) .finish(), ExpressionData::Number(a) => { f.debug_tuple("Number") .field(a) // use just `a` otherwise .finish() } ExpressionData::Variable(a) => f.debug_tuple("Variable").field(&a.debug(db)).finish(), ExpressionData::Call(a, b) => f .debug_tuple("Call") .field(&a.debug(db)) .field(&b.debug(db)) .finish(), } } } }